drumrollhq/E.A.K./README.md

 # Erase All Kittens

+## NOTE: This README is very out of date.
+I'm working on getting it into shape soon!

 `Erase All Kittens` is a new open source `HTML`/`CSS` game about an _evil rebellion, intent on destroying all kittens on the Internet_.
 Learn to code whilst playing to help **save the kittens**, and consequently save the world!

 ## Try it online